How Personalization works

 User behavior reaches Algolia in the form of standardized events.
 Each time a user engages in meaningful behavior, you need to send an event to Algolia so that the engine can use it to build that user’s affinity profile.
 To build the most nuanced and relevant user profiles, it’s necessary to gather as much data as possible.

-If you’re unsure of what kinds of events matter, see Planning which events to send.
-Without a large corpus of user data and a well-considered Personalization strategy, Personalization can lead to the wholesale promotion of some categories over others.
+To help you decide which events matter, read the Planning which events to send guide.
+Without a large set of user data and a well-considered Personalization strategy, Personalization can lead to the wholesale promotion of some categories over others

 There are three layers of scoring in Personalization: sending events, building user affinity profiles based on facets, and applying the profiles based on your Personalization strategy.